Students may receive credit for honor scores on Advanced Placement, International Baccalaureate, A-Levels, and other exams.

 Students should bring in or request that an official copy of their A-Level certificate be sent to Bryn Mawr College's Registrar's Office.
 Unofficial test results or preliminary test results will not be accepted.
 If you have lost your A-Level certificate, you can request a new one from:

 General Test Notes:

-Bryn Mawr College administers its own placement examninations in foreign languages, mathematics, and most sciences.
+Bryn Mawr College administers its own placement examinations in foreign languages and mathematics.
 Unlike the AP examinations, they do not carry unit credit.

 *General education requirements including the Emily Balch Seminar, the Approaches to Inquiry, Quantitative, and Foreign Language requirements.